axieinfinity/ronin-snapshot/README.md

 aria2c -o chaindata.tar.zst -s14 -x14 -k100M https://pub-3cca138de6c349f8afe5f6635f9f6f81.r2.dev/data/{filename}
 ```

 But aria2c may fail sometimes, you need to rerun the download command.
-To make it convient, you can use the following script, save it into file `download.sh` and run: `nohup ./download.sh "<paste snapshot URL here>" <your dir> &`
+To make it convient, you can use the following script, save it into file `download.sh`, open new `tmux` session and run: ` ./download.sh "<paste snapshot URL here>" <your dir>`
 ```
 #!/bin/bash
 if [ $# -eq 1 ]; then